US Expat Taxes for Americans Living in the Philippines – What You Need to Know

 If you are paying income tax in the Philippines, there are several mechanisms that let you avoid paying tax on the same income to the IRS as well.
 The two primary mechanisms are the Foreign Earned Income Exclusion, which lets you exclude the first around US$100,000 of foreign earned income from US income tax if you can demonstrate that you are a Filipino resident, and the Foreign Tax Credit, which allows you a dollar credit for every dollar of tax that you’ve paid in the Philippines.
 The Foreign Tax Credit is typically a good option if you pay more tax in the Philippines than you would owe in the US, as you can carry the excess tax credits forward for future use.
 Bear in mind though, even if you don’t owe any tax in the US.

 The US and Filipino governments share taxpayer info, and Filipino banks pass on US account holders’ account info to the IRS, so it’s not worth being economical with the truth or hoping to stay below the IRS’ radar.
 The fines for tax evasion (or incomplete filing or not filing) for expats are high to say the least.

 If you’re a US citizen, green card holder, or dual citizen and you have lived in the Philippines for some time but didn’t know you had to file or US taxes, don’t fear: there’s a program called the IRS Streamlined Procedure that allows you to catch up on your filing without facing any penalties.
 It’s better to do this soon though, before the IRS comes looking for you.

 Filipino taxes – what you need to know

 Filipino income tax rates are relatively high compared to the US, so for many people it will make sense to claim the Foreign Tax Credit.
-You can find information on Filipino income tax rates here.
+Filipino income tax rates range from 0% to 35%.

 We strongly recommend that if you have any doubts or questions about your tax filing situation as a US expat living in the Philippines, that you contact an expat tax specialist.